Mica56/Mica56.github.io/README.md

 Features:
 - Has UI
 - Implemented using C#
-- Uses dotnet framework and AvaloniaUI, a .NET C# multiplatform package
+- Uses .NET framework and AvaloniaUI, a .NET C# multiplatform package
 ```
 ## Other things I've done:
 ### Updated the STEMSEL Foundation Philippines' Optinmize website